SCIInstitute/ShapeWorks/BUILD.md

 ### Install dependencies (Windows)

 Install anaconda and Qt5 as above.

+### Superbuild

+After the above dependencies installed via conda, ShapeWorks uses VXL, ITK, and VTK.
+You can either provide your own (note: ITK must be built with VTK support), or use the provided superbuild.sh script to build all three (and optionally ShapeWorks itself).
+On windows, please use an msys shell (e.g. git bash) and run the same superbuild.sh to build VXL, VTK, and ITK.

 ### Configuration
 Make a build directory and use cmake (or ccmake for a gui version) to configure your build: